Lo-GR/TamagotchiPractice/README.md

 [_MIT_](https://opensource.org/licenses/MIT)

-Copyright (c) 2021, Logan Roth, Morgan Bradford.
+Copyright (c) 2021, Logan Roth, Jeroen van Seeters, Levi Kohler.

 Please contact Contributor for further use information or if you would like to make a contribution.